thoughtworks-jumpstart/guides/docs/delivering-software/clean-code.md

 #### (mostly) Pure functions

-should not have unnecessary "side-effects"
+should not depend on some global object

 ```js
 function mouseOnLeftSide(mouseX) {